pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     <ul class="task-bullet">
         <li>

-I’m interested in the age and sex of the titanic passengers.
+I’m interested in the age and sex of the Titanic passengers.

 .. ipython:: python